Sherwin-14/shopease_analysis/docs/Customer_Segmentation_model.md

 ## Interpretation of Results

-1. Cluster 0: High recency, low frequency, low monetary value.
+1. **Cluster 0**: High recency, low frequency, low monetary value.
 This cluster might represent customers who have recently made a purchase, but don't buy frequently and don't spend much.
-We could call this cluster "Recent One-Time Buyers".
+We could call this cluster "**Recent One-Time Buyers**".

-2. Cluster 1: Low recency, low frequency, low monetary value.
+2. **Cluster 1**: Low recency, low frequency, low monetary value.
 This cluster might represent customers who haven't made a purchase recently, don't buy frequently, and don't spend much.
-We could call this cluster "Inactive Customers".
+We could call this cluster "**Inactive Customers**".

-3. Cluster 2: Low recency, high frequency, low monetary value.
+3. **Cluster 2**: Low recency, high frequency, low monetary value.
 This cluster might represent customers who don't make purchases recently, but when they do, they buy frequently and don't spend much.
-We could call this cluster "Frequent Low-Spenders".
+We could call this cluster "**Frequent Low-Spenders**".

-4. Cluster 3: Low recency, moderate frequency, high monetary value.
+4. **Cluster 3**: Low recency, moderate frequency, high monetary value.
 This cluster might represent customers who don't make purchases recently, but when they do, they spend a moderate amount of money.
-We could call this cluster "Moderate Value Customers".
+We could call this cluster "**Moderate Value Customers**".

-5. Cluster 4: Low recency, high frequency, very high monetary value.
+5. **Cluster 4**: Low recency, high frequency, very high monetary value.
 This cluster might represent customers who don't make purchases recently, but when they do, they spend a lot of money and buy frequently.
-We could call this cluster "High-Value Frequent Buyers".
+We could call this cluster "**High-Value Frequent Buyers**".